Jersey City, New Jersey: Lenape and New Netherland

-Scattered communities of farmsteads characterized the Dutch settlements at Pavonia: Communipaw, Harsimus, Paulus Hook, Hoebuck, Awiehaken, Pamrapo, and other lands "behind Kill van Kull".
-The village of Bergen (located inside a palisaded garrison) was established on what is now Bergen Square in 1660 and officially chartered on September 5, 1661, as the state's first local civil government.
+On January 10, 1658, Stuyvesant "re-purchased" the scattered communities of farmsteads that characterized the Dutch settlements of Pavonia: Communipaw, Harsimus, Paulus Hook, Hoebuck, Awiehaken, Pamrapo, and other lands "behind Kill van Kull".
+The village of Bergen (located inside a palisaded garrison) was established by the settlers who wished to return to the west bank of the Hudson on what is now Bergen Square in 1660, the first town square in North America, and officially chartered by Stuyvesant on September 5, 1661, as the state's first local civil government.
+The village was designed by Jacques Cortelyou, the first surveyor of New Amsterdam.
+The word berg taken from the Dutch means "hill", while bergen means "place of safety."
+The charter partially removed Bergen from the jurisdiction of New Amsterdam and put the surrounding settlements under its authority.
 As a result, it is regarded as the first permanent settlement and oldest municipality in what would become the state of New Jersey.
+It is also the home of Public School No. 11, the nation's longest-continuous school site and the site of the first free public school building in New Jersey.
+Furthermore, Old Bergen Church is the oldest continuous congregation in New Jersey.
 In addition, the oldest surviving houses in Jersey City are of Dutch origin including the Newkirk House (1690), the Van Vorst Farmhouse (1740), and the Van Wagenen House (1740).